DucHai972/Past-Domain-TYF-Report-Jan-2025/README.md

 This project is structured to achieve the following:

 - **Data Loading and Preprocessing:**
-  - Read meteorological data stored in NetCDF files using **xarray**.
+  - Read meteorological data stored in NetCDF files using **xarray** from Path in csv datasets.
   - Convert the data into NumPy arrays for efficient handling.

 - **Model Training:**